VPNL/TemporalChannels/README.md

 #### Inputs

-Fitting a model using the `model_roi` function requires passing at least three input arguments:
+Fitting a model using the `tch_model_roi` function requires passing at least three input arguments:

 1. *name* — name of a region of interest (e.g., `'V1'`) in session ROI directories (`~/TemporalChannels/data/*/ROIs/`).